Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/10/barrier-free-eth-advances-in-room-acoustics-and-teaching.md

 ## Subscribe to Newsletter

-What obstacles or barriers do people with a disability or impairment encounter – both generally in everyday life and especially at a university?
-Three speakers with a disability or impairment share their experiences of facing a wide variety of obstacles and barriers – whether in the digital space, in the lecture hall or in social contacts.

-## Staffnet

 The online webinar “Breaking down barriers – physical and mental” will take place on 24 November 2021 from 1 p.m. to 2 p.m. as part of “Respect Events 2021”.
 Please register here .
 Please note that the webinar will be held in German.

+## Staffnet

 In autumn 2020, the Executive Board gave the green light to the implementation of the barrier-free project: over the course of the next few years, people with disabilities or special needs – whether students, teachers, researchers, staff or visitors – should benefit from greatly improved access to ETH buildings and services.